padraigoc/react-item-browser/ReadMe.md

 Front-end is built using React.js, Back-end is built using Node.js with an Express Server.

-This also uses extral APIS from Foursquare and Google Map, to display location and map information.
+This also uses extral APIs from Foursquare and Google Map, to display location and map information.

 You will need to obtain a Foursquare API key in order to run this project.